websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

-# DXP Cloud Limitations
+# Platform Limitations

-In addition to a collection of features designed to help address development challenges, DXP Cloud also has a number of limitations due to the technologies and underlying infrastructure used to support it.
+DXP Cloud and its services have some notable limitations.
 Many of these limitations may vary due to your specific level of subscription.
 Other limitations may change over time as changes are made to DXP Cloud's infrastructure.

 ## Overview

 Take these general limitations into consideration when planning to use DXP Cloud:

-* Limits apply on the available CPUs, memory, scaling, network configurations (domains, SSL certificates, and IP addresses), and VPN bandwidth for each service.
-For instance, each service is limited to a maximum 200 GB RAM, and custom domains are limited to 50 or 1500 depending on your web server's configuration.
+* Limits apply on the available vCPUs, memory, scaling, network configurations (domains, SSL certificates, and IP addresses), and VPN bandwidth for each service.
+For instance, each service is limited to a maximum 200 GB RAM.
+Custom domains are also limited to 50 or 1500, depending on your [web server's configuration](#network-configuration).

-* Concurrent operations (such as uploads), build size, concurrent builds, and backups also have limitations.
+* Concurrent operations (such as concurrent uploads), build size, concurrent builds, and backups also have limitations.

-* Service downtimes will occur (especially for environments with only a single instance of Liferay and Search services) at times for planned maintenance.
+* Service downtime may occur due to planned maintenance, most notably for environments using a single instance of the Liferay or Search services.

 * A private cluster subscription may be needed for more stringent security, compliance, or VPN requirements.